-Interest rate benchmark reform - Amendments to IFRS 9, IAS 39 μ IFRS 7 (issued on 26 September 2019 г. and effective for annual periods beginning on or after 1 January 2020 г.).
+Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16 Interest Rate Benchmark Reform - Phase 2 (issued on 27 August 2020 and effective for annual periods beginning on or after 1 January 2021).

 There are no other standards that are not yet adopted, and which are expected to have a significant impact on the Company during the current or future reporting period as well as in the foreseeable future transactions.